chanhpark/vent.it/README.md

 ```
 You will have a blank database so you can go ahead and get people venting!

+**Features**
+- people are allowed to vent without signing in
+- inorder to comment on a vent or like/dislike a vent user must be signed in
+- word counter when a vent gets posted
+- d3 visualization used with the word counter
+- admin panel to have the admin delete/edit any vents
+- users can search for specific vents
+- there are 5 random vents that populate on the index page as it refreshes
+- categories to see only certain topics

 In case you didnt want to go through all my commit history: Below is a day breakdown of my work done with features to come and what I can improve.

 **Jan 10th, 2015**
   - The initial commit